sudomesh/sudowrt-firmware/README.md

 | Home Node | ar71xx | 0.2.3 | [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1205601.svg)](https://doi.org/10.5281/zenodo.1205601) | [mynet n600](https://zenodo.org/record/1205601/files/openwrt-ar71xx-generic-mynet-n600-squashfs-factory.bin) or [mynet n750](https://zenodo.org/record/1205601/files/openwrt-ar71xx-generic-mynet-n750-squashfs-factory.bin)
 | Extender Node | ar71xx | 0.2.3 | [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1206171.svg)](https://doi.org/10.5281/zenodo.1206171) |

+Now go to https://peoplesopen.net/walkthrough and follow the instructions to flash the firmware onto your router.

 # Developing on this firmware

 If you would like to make additions to the sudowrt-firmware, there a few ways in which to integrate your desired changes.
 First, figure out what change you are trying to make by testing it out on a live node.
 Most changes can be tested by sshing into a node and manually making the changes.
 The following